open-access-policies/streaming/_security_policies/sec_pol_006.md

 ### 1. Objective

-The objective of this policy is to establish requirements for protecting [Company Name]'s physical facilities, information systems, and personnel from unauthorized physical access, environmental threats, and security incidents that could impact video streaming platform operations and data security.
+This policy establishes comprehensive requirements for protecting [Company Name]'s physical facilities, information systems, and personnel from unauthorized physical access, environmental threats, and security incidents.
+The policy ensures robust protection of video streaming platform operations and data security across all physical locations and facilities where the company conducts business operations.

 ### 2. Scope

-This policy applies to all Company facilities including offices, data centers, server rooms, and any location where Company equipment, data, or personnel operate.
-It covers all employees, contractors, visitors, and vendors who access Company physical facilities.
+This policy applies comprehensively to all Company facilities including offices, data centers, server rooms, and any location where Company equipment, data, or personnel operate across all geographic regions.
+The scope encompasses all employees, contractors, visitors, and vendors who access Company physical facilities regardless of the duration or purpose of their access.

 ### 3. Policy